billpg/HashBack/README.md

 To request a Bearer token, the Caller will make a POST request to the Issuer requesting a Bearer token.
 Thanks to TLS, the Caller can be reassured they are talking to the genuine Issuer, but the Issuer doesn't yet know if the request came from the genuine Caller.
 To complete the loop, the JSON request will include a URL on the Caller's website which will contain a hash of the request JSON.
 Thanks again to TLS, the Issuer is reassured that the request came from the genuine Caller.
 The Issuer will now be able to respond to the initial POST request with an issued Bearer token.

-(Note that the initial POST request is kept open while the Issuer service retrieves the verifiation hash from the Caller's website.
+(Note that the initial POST request is kept open while the Issuer service retrieves the verification hash from the Caller's website.
 I am working on a separate proposal utilizing the HTTP status code 202 to allow an open request to be closed and reopened later.)

 ### The POST Request Body JSON Object
 The request body is a single JSON object.
 All properties are of string type except `Now` and `Rounds` which are integers. (`Now` will need to be larger than 32 bits.)
 All properties are required and `null` is not an acceptable value for any of them.
 The object must not include other properties except these listed here.